SnowConvert AI - Redshift - Data types¶

 Output¶

 The Interval value is transformed to a supported Snowflake format and then inserted as text inside the column.
 Since Snowflake does not support Interval as a data type, it is only supported in arithmetic operations.
-In order to use the value, it needs to be extracted and used as an Interval constant (if possible).
+To use the value, it needs to be extracted and used as an Interval constant (if possible).

 Value stored in Snowflake column: '1days, 2hours, 3mins, 4secs, 56ms'